Updated on 18th November, 2022 by Martin Astley

-Home emergency cover offers protection against pets, electrical breakdown emergencies and even plumbing and drainage.
-As you may have guessed by now, home emergency cover is an excellent way to have a peace of mind knowing your home is safe from most, if not, all troubles at home.
-That being said, is this peace of mind worth the monthly/yearly prices put on home emergency cover plans?
-We are here to tell you about the intricacies of home emergency cover and weather it’s worth the price.
+Home emergency plan offers protection against pets, electrical breakdown emergencies and even plumbing and drainage.
+As you may have guessed by now, home emergency plan is an excellent way to have a peace of mind knowing your home is safe from most, if not, all troubles at home.
+That being said, is this peace of mind worth the monthly/yearly prices put on home emergency plan plans?
+We are here to tell you about the intricacies of home emergency plan and weather it’s worth the price.

 If an incident occurs in the home and you’re in dire straits, you’ll usually need it sorted sharpish.
-This is where home emergency cover could really save the day.
+This is where home emergency plan could really save the day.

 Home Emergency plans usually include plumbing and drainage as part of their initial or basic tier.
 This includes blocked or burst pipes, toilets (if broken and you haven’t got another in the property), showers (If a serious leak occurs) and stopcocks (if it’s within the property).